karayabin/universe-snapshot/universe/Ling/Light_Kit_Store/doc/pages/conception-notes.md

 This planet provides some essential components to create such a **store**, where a buyer can "purchase" those elements made by third-party authors.

 In this document, the word purchase also applies to free items.
-It basically refers to the action of the buyer acquiring an item, which involves the creation of an invoice (a proof of the acquiring), and gives the buyer the right to rate the product later if he/she so desires.
+It basically refers to the action of the buyer acquiring an item, which involves the creation of an invoice (a proof of the acquiring).
+This gives the buyer the right to rate the product later if he/she so desires.

 There are two main parts to the store: